LuiseFreese/mermaid/README.md

 - See the `examples/` directory for sample Mermaid ERD files

+## Note on AI Usage

+GitHub Copilot has been helpful in this project - not so much for the logic of the app, but for

+* creating all the countless mermaid diagrams
+* fleshing out examples
+* outlining documentation
+* hardening deployments and making them idempotent
+* commenting the scripts so that others might understand them more easily.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.